-As determined by the Insurance Corporation, at December 31, 2018 and 2017, the assets in the Insurance Fund were 2.03% and 2.08% of adjusted insured obligations, which constitutes \$66 million and \$176 million above the secure base amount.
+As determined by the Insurance Corporation, at December 31, 2019, 2018 and 2017, the assets in the Insurance Fund were 2.03%, 2.03% and 2.08% of adjusted insured obligations, which constitutes \$63 million, \$66 million and \$176 million above the secure base amount (after deduction of prospective operating expenses).
 Consequently, the excess amounts were transferred at the end of the respective year to Allocated Insurance Reserves Accounts.
-After the transfers, the assets in the Insurance Fund for which no specific use has been identified or designated was 2.00% at both December 31, 2018 and 2017 and 1.96% at December 31, 2016.
-In early 2018, the Insurance Corporation distributed the \$176 million to System institutions.
-The Insurance Corporation's board of directors will consider using its discretionary authority to make payments from the Allocated Insurance Reserves Accounts in 2019.
+After the transfers, the assets in the Insurance Fund for which no specific use has been identified or designated was 2.00% of adjusted insured obligations at December 31, 2019, 2018 and 2017.
+In early 2019 and 2018, the Insurance Corporation distributed the \$66 million and \$176 million to System institutions.
+The Insurance Corporation's board of directors will consider using its discretionary authority to make payments from the Allocated Insurance Reserves Accounts in 2020.